Alaska British Columbia – Epic Wilderness Expedition (Itinerary 1)

-Vibrant Vancouver boasts waterfront parks, nearby mountains with hiking trails in summer and skiing in winter, multitudes of cafes, shops, galleries, museums, and a diversity of cultural neighbourhoods to explore.
+Vibrant Vancouver boasts waterfront parks, nearby mountains with summer hiking trails and winter, skiing, multitudes of cafes, shops, galleries, museums, and a diversity of cultural neighborhoods to explore.

-We sail north to Alaska through the narrow, weaving channels and straits of Canada’s Inside Passage.
-Be on the lookout for the dolphins, porpoise, orcas, and whales that frequent these protected inland waters.
+We sail north to Alaska through the narrow weaving channels and straits of Canada’s Inside Passage.
+Be on the lookout for dolphins, porpoise, orcas, and whales that frequent these protected inland waters.

-Known as the “Salmon capital of the world,” Ketchikan is a true frontier town, surrounded by towering mountains.
-Colorful gold rush era houses on stilts line the river bank.
-The city has strong ties to Tlingit culture and is home to one of the largest collections of standing totem poles.
+Ketchikan is known as the “Salmon capital of the world.”
+A true frontier town, it is surrounded by towering mountains and features colorful gold rush era houses along the river banks.
+The town also has strong ties to Tlingit culture and one of the largest collections of standing totem poles.

-Sitka has beautiful scenery with snowcapped mountains, small islands, rich wildlife all around, and even a visible volcano.
-A former capital of Russian Alaska, the town has historic streets featuring a Russian Orthodox cathedral and ornate totem poles.
+Sitka has beautiful scenery with snowcapped mountains, small islands, abundant wildlife, and even a visible volcano.
+Once the capital of Russian Alaska, the town has historic streets and features a Russian Orthodox cathedral and ornately carved totem poles.

-Framed by glacier-covered mountains, Haines has been the home of Chilkat Tlingit people for centuries.
-European traders came in the late 19th century, followed by the gold rush era.
+Framed by mountains, Haines was home to the Chilkat Tlingit people for centuries, before Europeans arrived in the late 1800s, followed by gold rush settlers.
 Now known for its artist community, Haines remains a small Alaskan town full of colorful stories and hidden surprises.

-The capital of Alaska, Juneau, has the aura of a gold rush town with old saloons, historic hotels, and remnants of gold mines in the mountains and valleys.
+The capital of Alaska, Juneau features the ambience of a gold rush town with old saloons, historic hotels, and remnants of gold mines in the mountains and valleys.
 Numerous hiking trails take you from the vibrant busy streets into the wilderness within minutes – a contrast typical of the Alaskan frontier.

 One of the oldest island towns in Alaska, Wrangell has been governed by four different nations – Tlingit, Russia, Britain and the United States.
-Numerous petroglyphs on the beach and moss-covered totem poles are living reminders of the area’s rich and varied history.
+Numerous petroglyphs on the beach and moss-covered totem poles are living reminders of the history of this area.

-Misty Fjords National Monument is a realm of thick evergreen rainforests, granite cliffs adorned with cascading waterfalls, mountain streams and coastal wetlands, often filling the bays and coves with milky fog.
+The largest wilderness area in Southeast Alaska, Misty Fjords National Monument is a realm of thick evergreen rainforests, granite cliffs adorned by dramatic waterfalls, mountain rivers and coastal wetlands with milky fog often filling the bays and coves.
 Quiet and tranquil, this magical place will show you the serenity of the Alaskan soul.

 Gateway to immense wilderness on the northern coast of British Columbia, Prince Rupert was a busy city at the turn of 20th century – a major port and railway terminus.
 Nowadays, it is a sleepy provincial town with interesting stories, wilderness at its doorstep and the beauty of a coastal setting.

 A day of exploration through the narrow channels of the Canadian Inside Passage.
-Prince Royal Island offers ghost towns, abandoned canneries, and waterfalls.
-You will enjoy great wildlife spotting, from eagles overhead to seals lounging on the rocky shores.
+Prince Royal Island offers ghost towns, abandoned canneries, and waterfalls coming in view, and we will enjoy great wildlife spotting, from eagles overhead to seals lounging on rocky shores.

 Alert Bay’s Kwakwaka’wakw First Nations community is based in this scenic village at the northern tip of Vancouver Island.
-Admire the elaborate totem poles, paintings, carvings and ceremonial masks in the local museum.
-We will search for wildlife on nearby islands.
+Enjoy the elaborate totem poles, paintings, carvings and ceremonial masks in the local museum.
+We will search for wildlife on the nearby islands.

 Our voyage ends with a return to cosmopolitan Vancouver.
-After disembarkation transfer to your hotel and an overnight stay.
-Take your time to explore this colorful, welcoming city and get even more out of your journey.
+Take your time to explore this colorful and welcoming city to get the most out of your journey.